addrummond/claney/Readme.md

 Javascript and Go router implementations are provided in `js/router.js` and `router/router.go`.
 There is documentation for the Go implementation [here](https://pkg.go.dev/github.com/addrummond/claney/router).

-There is a simple example of integrating the router into a single-page React app in `js/react_example`.
-In this directory, run `build.sh` and then `startserver.sh` to start a server on localhost:80001.
-(CORS issues make it necessary to use a server.)
-The app uses the library in `js/reactmicrorouter.js`.

 ## Name